igruk/gif-bot/README.md

 When a user sends a GIF with a meme, the bot saves it to disk in the MP4 format, splits it into frames using **OpenCV**, and then saves the non-identical frames to a folder.
 The similarity between images is checked using the **Scikit-Image** library.

 After that, the bot performs a Visual Search and Web Search using the **Bing API** and finds a link to the knowyourmeme.com website - the Internet Meme Database.
-The app extracts information about the meme's name and origin with **BeautifulSoup** by following this link.
+Then extracts information about the meme's name and origin with **BeautifulSoup** by following this link.

-After that bot sends the found information to the user.
+Finally, the bot sends the found information to the user.

 ## Showcase